gnu-octave/docker/README.md

 > **Note:** The best experience was made with Singularity and Docker.
 > Podman had several flaws when run as unprivileged (non-root) user.

+> **Note:** The "Easy installation" described above does a few tweaks
+> to the `docker run` command to enable parallel usage of multiple Octave
+> versions and `sudo`-support for the non-root user.

 ## Hierarchy of all available images